-Frequent headaches might be a sign of a more serious health problem.
-Consult with your doctor right away if your headache worsens after taking pain medication, causes pain severe enough to wake you up, starts after a head injury or is accompanied by a rash, fever, numbness, blurred or double vision, a stiff neck or impaired speech.
+As a reminder, get immediate help if a headache gets worse after taking pain medication, causes pain severe enough to wake you up, starts after a head injury or is accompanied by a rash, fever, numbness, blurred or double vision, a stiff neck or impaired speech.